The table below explains the OpenAPI schemas that KRNL currently supports.

 Supported Schema

-When it comes to the schemas that have "anyOf" element, KRNL node can support some specific cases.
+When it comes to the schemas that use the "anyOf" element, the KRNL node can support some specific cases.